xenoscopic/xeno/README.md

 ---------
 - Make xeno work with tmux/screen.
 At least with tmux, xeno-init messages come across every time the buffer is refreshed and new sessions are launched.
+- Try to make `!` flags work with .gitignore (will likely have to pass on command line)
 - Add --all option to sync
 - Add option to kill off sessions automatically after some period of inactivity
 - Make session ids nicer, add central registry to avoid confusing PIDs